 Response Learning has contracts in several states to deliver accredited training using state government subsidies.
 This enables individuals, employers and other organisations to access subsidised training.

 Eligibility requirements and funding conditions vary in each state.
 Please refer to your relevant state funding page for more information.

-Response Learning is a Pre-Qualified Supplier for the Queensland Government with contracts to provide subsidised training under User Choice (Apprenticeships and Traineeships) and Certificate 3 Guarantee and Higher Level Skills programs.
+Response Learning is a Queensland Government Skills Assure Supplier (SAS) with contracts to provide subsidised training under User Choice (Apprenticeships and Traineeships), Certificate 3 Guarantee and Higher Level Skills programs.